 - Type 1 diabetes.

 - Sjögren's syndrome.

 A common mistake is to eat small amounts of food which contain gluten.
 This may be unintentional.
 However, some people wrongly think that a small amount won't matter.
 It does.
 A well-known example is thinking that the small amount of bread in a communion wafer will not matter.
 Even this small amount of gluten is sufficient to cause symptoms and to maintain the increased risks associated with coeliac disease detailed above.

 Some people with coeliac disease may not realise they are taking small amounts of gluten.
 They may feel well, or ignore mild symptoms such as bloating or mild diarrhoea.
 Again, the increased risks (osteoporosis, etc) still remain if any gluten is eaten.

-If you do not eat any gluten, you can expect to be free of symptoms and to have a normal healthy lifespan.
+If you do not eat any gluten, then coeliac disease is not a serious condition and you can expect to be free of symptoms and to have a normal healthy lifespan.
 The increased risk of developing other autoimmune disorders reduces.
 Eating a gluten-free diet also reduces the risk of developing lymphoma.